mohammed-76/mohammed-76/README.md

 # :postbox: Hello!
 My name is Mohammed.
 I am a second-year Computer Science student at George Mason University's College of Engineering & Computing.
 I am interested in Full-stack and iOS Software Engineering with specialty in AI/ML.

+> Project(s) are under development in private repositories...deploying soon!

 #### Recent Experience:
 -----
 ```